-Effective August 1, 2013 the US Forest Service Rocky Mountain Region will be implementing an adaptive management strategy for white-nose syndrome (WNS) on national forests and grasslands in Colorado, Wyoming, South Dakota, and Kansas.
-The adaptive management strategy replaces emergency cave closures that have been in place throughout the Region since 2010 when Geomyces destructans (Gd), the fungus that causes WNS, was discovered in Oklahoma.
+On August 1, 2013 the US Forest Service Rocky Mountain Region began implementing an adaptive management strategy for white-nose syndrome on national forests and grasslands in Colorado, Wyoming, South Dakota, and Kansas.
+The adaptive management strategy was developed based on concern about the spread of white-nose syndrome and its impacts to bat populations.
+The adaptive management strategy replaced emergency cave closures that were in place since 2010.

 Neither WNS nor the fungus that causes the disease has yet to be confirmed in the Rocky Mountain Region.
 The adaptive management approach includes proactive measures to limit the likelihood of introducing the fungus to caves in the region and protect bat populations before the disease arrives.

 For national forests and grasslands in the Rocky Mountain Region, most caves are open to public access with some important requirements and exceptions:

 - Registration is required to access caves that are open.

 - Clothing and equipment used in states/provinces where white-nose syndrome is found or suspected are prohibited.
 The current map of states / provinces where white-nose syndrome has been confirmed can be found on by following this link on the WhiteNoseSyndrome.org or WhiteNoseSyndrome- map web page.

 - Decontamination procedures following US Fish and Wildlife Service protocols are required by everyone to enter any and all caves.

 - All known cave hibernacula are closed during the winter hibernation period.

 View required decontamination procedures, cave registration, and forest orders listing closed caves.